Your Book-Coaching Journey

 This refund policy is designed to give you 14 days to try our system, get acquainted, and learn.
 If you do the work, put in your best effort, and feel that we haven’t delivered on our promise, we will issue a refund.

-We ask for the above evidence as we only want students who are willing to be present in the course and actually do the work.
+We ask for the above evidence as we only want students who are willing to be present in the course/class and actually do the work.
 We are giving our 100% effort to provide the best and most effective learning environment possible, and want our students to have the same high standard.
 You owe it to yourself to give it your best shot!

 + What is the certification process?

-The Certification Program includes three courses:
+The Training and Certification Program includes:

 + How long does it take to get certified?

-The full Certification Program is designed to be flexible based on your particular schedule and capacity to do the work.
-We do not yet have data on the average length of time it takes someone to through the full Certification Program and earn Pro Certificiation.
+The full Training and Certification Program is designed to be flexible based on your particular schedule and capacity to do the work.
+We do not yet have data on the average length of time it takes someone to through the full Training and Certification Program and earn Pro Certificiation.
 We believe that 9-12 months is a good estimate if you were to go through each part of the program consecutively.

 + Does this program cover nonfiction as well?